ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/old/Milestone-5/math-agent/README.md

 }
 ```

-2) Evaluate your deployed Vertex endpoint
+## 2) Evaluate your deployed Vertex endpoint

 The evaluator composes a prompt from the system + user messages and sends it to the endpoint.
-It supports batching, periodic flushes and resumable checkpoints to GCS.
+It supports batching, periodic flushes, and resumable checkpoints to GCS.

-Basic usage (no batching):
+**Basic usage (no batching):**

 ```bash
 python evaluate_vertex_benchmarks.py \